Admission Requirements and Program Prerequisites

 The following requirements must be completed, or scheduled to be completed, by the start of the program.
 If you hold a bachelor's degree from the United States, please see below for requirements met.

 - Intermediate Algebra: Three years of mathematics in high school including completion of Intermediate Algebra or completion of an Intermediate Algebra college course with a 2.0 minimum grade.
 The Algebra course must be equivalent to UW Math 098 as noted in the equivalency guide.

--English Proficiency: Complete and English Proficiency exam or complete a set of academic credits and coursework with the approved GPA.
-See details online.
+English Language Proficiency: Complete an English Proficiency exam or complete a set of academic credits and coursework with the approved GPA.
+Prospective applicants must meet the required English Proficiency exam scores, the Nursing program does not accept the lower exam scores, see details online.

 - General Education: 10 Credits minimum of Visual Literary and Performing Arts.
 Use the equivalency guide to identify Washington State Community College courses that meet this requirement.